 Posted by Richard

-I hate being a pain in the butt with all these questions but I am anxious to see if it will work and start "cookin"
+I apologize for all these questions but I am anxious to see if it will work and start "cooking"

 not enough heat message of 06/07/05

 Jamie and Katrina's brick oven with temperature gauge, in Victoria.

 Concrete blocks used for the oven’s outer walls.
 By Joe in Connecticut USA